 |

-During the 1940s several nations and manufacturers introduced their own comprehensive systems of nomenclature to identify the many different kinds of fluorescent lamps which had become available.
+During the 1940s several nations and manufacturers introduced comprehensive systems of nomenclature to identify the many different kinds of fluorescent lamps which had become available.
 Some of the more commonly encountered systems are disclosed in the tables below.

 British System